zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Corey says, “What happened?
 Was it because the pilo t misread the instruments or had a problem navigating?”
 Corey is trying to fi nd out more about why Angelica’s pilot made a mistake in her book.
 One re ason could be that the pilot

 “misread” (misread).
-“To misread” (the past tense i s spelled the same but pronounced differently – “misread”) means to read o r look at something but not do it carefully, do it in such a way that you make a mistake.
+“To misread” (the past tense is spelled the same but pronounced differently – “misread”) means to read o r look at something but not do it carefully, do it in such a way that you make a mistake.

 “Instruments” refer to things on the airplane, in t his case, that indicate or show how the plane is doing – how high the plane is flyi ng, what direction the plane is flying in, and so forth.
-So, if a pilot “misreads” the instruments on the plane, the pilot is not looking carefully enough and getting t he wrong information, if you will, from the instruments, or not the correct informatio n.
+So, if a pilot “misreads” the instruments on the plane, the pilot is not looking carefully enough and getting the wrong information, if you will, from the instruments, or not the correct informatio n.
 Corey also suggests that perhaps the pilot had a problem “navigating.”
 “To n avigate” (navigate) means to determine which direction you are going in a car, b oat, or a plane.

 Angelica doesn’t have an answer to Corey.
 She says,  “I don’t know.”
 She doesn’t know, of course, because she’s just inventing these  things as she’s talking.
 She’s just making them up, which of course is what all au thors, all writers do, but Angelica hasn’t thought about it very carefully.
 Co rey then says, “Maybe he or she,” referring to the pilot, “was incapacitated du e to illness.”
-“To be incapacitated” (incapacitated) means to be unable t o use your body or perhaps your brain because you are either sick or injured.
+“To be incapacitated” (incapacitated) means to be unable to use your body or perhaps your brain because you are either sick or injured.

 If you are “incapacitated due to an accident,” beca use of an accident, you may be unable to walk, for example.
 You may have broken  your legs.
 That would be a case of being “incapacitated” – unable to do what y ou normally do.
 “Capacitated” comes from the word “capability,” which is “able to  do something.”
 So, “incapacitated” is “not able to do something.”